heapsource/active_model_otp/README.md

       create    db/migrate/20130707010931_add_otp_secret_key_to_users.rb
 ```

 We’ll then need to run rake db:migrate to update the users table in the database.
 The next step is to update the model code.
-We need to use has_one_time_password to tell it will be use TFA.
+We need to use has_one_time_password to make it use TFA.

 ```ruby
 class User < ActiveRecord::Base